 P2P payment benefits

 P2P payments are all about ease-of-use, convenience, and speed.
 Though some might not like that they can’t use the “I forgot my wallet” excuse anymore, the immediacy with which you can pay back friends and family is a huge benefit.

 For the most part, peer to peer payments work just like taking money out of ATM minus the hassle of finding one to reimburse the recipient.
-Some P2P payment services charge a flat-fee or low percentage fee.
-Some P2P do allow for fee-free payment, however.
+Some P2P payment services charge a flat-fee or low percentage fee, while other P2Ps do allow for fee-free payment.
 Research the providers to see what if any fees are associated with making transactions.

 While for the most part, P2P services are secure, there are always risks involved when sending money online.
-Whether you accidentally send money to the wrong user or you risk becoming the victim of a data breach, issues can arise.
-The bigger issue that comes with a fraudulent or mistaken transaction is that getting refunded can be more difficult, especially if you are using the funds from the app and not from your bank.
+Whether you accidentally send money to the wrong user or you risk becoming the victim of a scam or data breach, issues can arise.
 Many P2P payment providers use precautions to lower these security risks, from passwords and PINS to transaction notifications that confirm whether users did indeed send money.

 To lower the risk of being victimized by fraudsters, only conduct transactions with people you know.
 Read up on the type of fraud monitoring your P2P payment system uses and research the quality of the company’s customer support network.

-The risks that come with using a peer to peer payment app are things to be mindful of, but shouldn’t necessarily stop you from using this fast-growing and easy way to pay.
+The risks that come with using a P2P payment app are things to be mindful of, but if you take the proper precautions, they shouldn’t necessarily stop you from using this fast-growing and easy way to pay.